The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Transfer Time = 35 minutes

 Today starts with a short orientation walk to the hill, Brinkies Brae, just above Stromness to enjoy views across the town, harbour and on to the Island of Hoy we will be later visiting.
-After a walk through Stromness we continue across fields to the west coast where we take a coastal trail to Warebeth beach and on to Breck Ness.
+After a walk through Stromness we continue across fields to the west coast where we take a coastal trail to Warebeth beach with an option to go on to Breck Ness.
 Along the trail we should be able to watch one of the many local seal colonies.

 Later we return to Stromness.
 Those who choose may visit the intriguing Victorian local museum.
 Here the Orkney relationship with the Hudson Bay Company in Northern Canada is recorded along with involvement with the Royal Navy at Scapa Flow and local artefacts.